Demontager/minessh/README.md

 5. Run bamt.sh and choose "Change mining software.." from the menu then in next submenu choose "custom"
 6. That's it.
 Yacminer now default mining software.
 Mining process will restart automatically.

-Note:At same way you may add custom1 miner, but make sure to keep these names /opt/miners/custom1 and /etc/bamt/custom1.conf
+Note: In same way you may add custom1 miner, but make sure to keep these names /opt/miners/custom1 and /etc/bamt/custom1.conf

 Please let me know if you found any bugs or want to suggest something.